VincePuc99/ArloCloud-RPi/README.md

 - `sync_clips.sh` - Synchronizes clips from the USB storage to a shared directory.
 Ensures that the mount point is properly managed to avoid data corruption.

-- `arlo_usb_installer.log` - Will be created on first run inside ArloCloud-RPi Main folder.
+- `arlo_usb_installer.log` - Will be created on first run inside `ArloCloud-RPi` Main folder.
 Check it for any issue.

-- `uninstaller.sh` - Uninstaller to remove every trace of ArloCloud-RPi.
+- `uninstaller.sh` - Uninstaller to remove every trace of `ArloCloud-RPi`.

 ### Dependencies
 The scripts require the following packages:<br />